jazzband/django-simple-history/docs/multiple_dbs.rst

 If set to `True`, migrations and audit events will be sent to the same database as the base model.
 If `False`, they will be sent to the place specified by the database router.
+The default value is `False`.